 The Board of Directors shall have the general supervision and control of the management and administration of the affairs of the Association and may exercise all or any of the powers of the Association, including the power to draw up the condition of the National Championships, to approve the dates and scheduling of major interconference regattas, to standardize rules of intercollegiate sailing competition, to act on all matters of policy and decide all questions not covered in these By-Laws.
 The Board of Directors shall consist of the appointed and elected Officers of the Association and the Undergraduate and Graduate Conference Directors, as described below.

 Each Regular member Conference shall be represented by one Undergraduate Director who shall be the current chief undergraduate officer of the Conference.
 Each Regular member Conference shall also be represented by one Graduate Director who shall be the Conference Commissioner.
-In addition, up to four at-large members representing Club Team Coaches, Club Sports Administrators, Varsity Sports Administrators, Outside Directors (unaffiliated stakeholders with relevant expertise) and one additional Undergraduate shall be elected by the Board of Directors.
+In addition, up to four at-large members representing Club Team Coaches, Club Sports Administrators, Varsity Sports Administrators, an Outside Director (unaffiliated stakeholder with relevant expertise) and one additional Undergraduate shall be elected by the Board of Directors.
+The additional Undergraduate at-large member shall be a representative from the same conference as the ICSA Vice President.
 The at-large members shall satisfy gender diversity if it does not already exist on the Board of Directors.
 No more than one at-large member may represent any single ICSA Conference.

 ARTICLE IX: OFFICERS